sebastian-zieba/PACMAN/docs/source/stage10.rst

 First run
 ''''''''''''''''''''''''

-For demonstration purposures, in this first run I did not change the settings in the pcf file from a previous analysis of a different dataset:
+For demonstration purposes, in this first run I did not change the settings in the pcf file from a previous analysis of a different dataset:

 | di_rmin    | 320
 | di_rmax    | 360